The following text was adapted from a QuickBooks Community page.

 You can now link the bank deposit to the vendor credit using Pay Bills.

-Click the + New button, then select Pay Bills.
+Click the + Create button, then select Pay Bills.

 Choose the bank account to match the deposit created above.